killvxk/thg-framework/README.md

 ![banner](https://github.com/darkcode357/thg-framework/blob/master/documentation/xss_main.jpg)
 # THG-FRAMEWORK

-THG Framework is a system for exploitation available to Linux/Windows, like Metasploit but is more easy to use, fast and litghtweight than Metasploit.
+THG Framework is a system for exploitation available to Linux, like Metasploit but is more easy to use, fast and litghtweight than Metasploit.

 ## Requeriments
-- sqlite 3.0
 - Python 3.7

 ## Instalation